-- (1) the Application for Registration; - a non-refundable Application Fee of one hundred and ten dollars (\$110) if the applicant is an Australian citizen or two hundred and fifty dollars (\$250) for an overseas applicant; - (3) copies of the child's last two school reports;

-- (4) copies of NAPLAN results; - (5) copies of certificates of achievements in the performing arts or sport, such as examinations passed or eisteddfod results; - (6) all medical, psychological or other reports about the child in their possession or control: - (7) two personal references, one for the student and one for the family; and - (8) a full length photograph in dance attire if a dancer or portrait photograph if an actor, musician or sportsperson.
+- I. The Application for Registration; - 2.
+A non-refundable Application Fee of one hundred and ten dollars (\$110) if the applicant is an Australian citizen or two hundred and fifty dollars (\$250) for an overseas applicant; - 3.
+Copies of the child's last two school reports; - 4.
+Copies of NAPLAN results; - 5.
+Copies of certificates of achievements in the performing arts or sport, such as examinations passed or eisteddfod results; - 6.
+All medical, psychological or other reports about the child in their possession or control; - 7.
+Two personal references, one for the student and one for the family; and - 8.
+A full length photograph in dance attire if a dancer or portrait photograph if an actor, musician or sportsperson.